-In 2003, cash from operating activities of \$159.4 million, proceeds from the refinancing of \$27.0 million, additional sales of receivables of \$10.6 million and proceeds from exercise of stock options and related tax benefits of \$35.9 million were used primarily to fund capital expenditures of \$30.2 million, acquisitions of \$51.1 million, an increase in cash on hand of \$2.9 million and for a net debt reduction of \$148.8 million.
-For 2002, cash from operating activities of \$131.6 million, cash on hand of \$7.3 million and proceeds from exercise of stock options and related tax benefits of \$5.8 million were used to fund capital expenditures of \$18.8 million, acquisitions of \$13.0 million, a reduction in sales of receivables of \$11.0 million and a net reduction in bank debt of \$81.0 million.
+In 2004, cash from operating activities of \$208.3 million (including additional sales of receivables of \$6.2 million) and proceeds from exercise of stock options and related tax benefits of \$30.3 million were used primarily to fund capital expenditures of \$44.3 million, acquisitions of \$41.8 million, purchase of treasury stock of \$45.6 million, an increase in cash on hand of \$6.6 million and for a net debt reduction of \$100.3 million.
+For 2003, cash from operating activities of \$170.0 million (including additional sales of receivables of \$10.6 million), proceeds from the refinancing of \$27.0 million proceeds from exercise of stock options and related tax benefits of \$35.9 million were used primarily to fund capital \$30.2 expenditures of million, acquisitions of \$51.1 million, an increase in cash on hand of \$2.9 million and for a net debt reduction of \$148.8 million.

 During the second quarter 2003, the Company completed a refinancing of its senior credit facilities.
-Borrowings of \$625.0 million under a new bank loan agreement (Bank Agreement), described below, were used to repay \$439.5 million outstanding under the Company's previous bank agreement, redeem all outstanding senior subordinated notes totaling \$148.7 million (including the call premium of \$4.7 million) and to pay other fees and expenses associated with the refinancing of \$8.9 million.
+During 2003 borrowings of \$625.0 million under a bank loan agreement (Bank new Agreement), described below, were \$439.5 million used to repay under the Company's outstanding previous bank agreement, redeem all outstanding senior subordinated notes totaling \$148.7 million (including the call premium of \$4.7 million) and to pay other fees and expenses associated with the refinancing of \$8.9 million.
 A prepayment of the new bank loan of \$37.0 million was made in June with excess borrowing proceeds and cash flow from operations and additional prepayments of \$89.0 million were made in the second half of 2003.
-The refinancing had the effect of extending the maturity of the Company's debt coming due in 2003 through 2007.
+The 2003 refinancing had the effect of extending the maturity of the Company's debt coming due in 2003 through 2007.
+In November 2004, the amended Company the agreement.
+The primary effects of the amendment were to lower interest cost, and reduce limitations relative to additional indebtedness and restricted payments including repurchase of the Company's common stock and dividends.